javascript-tutorial/en.javascript.info/1-js/5-deeper/1-recursion/article.md

 Note the memory requirements.
 Contexts take memory.
 In our case, raising to the power of `n` actually requires the memory for `n` contexts, for all lower values of `n`.

-A loop-based algorithm is much memory-saving:
+A loop-based algorithm is more memory-saving:

 ```js
 function pow(x, n) {